Bachelor of Applied Science (B.A.S) Degrees

 Seattle Central offers a Bachelor of Applied Science (B.A.S.) degree in Allied Health.
 Students can choose from two tracks: Respiratory Care or Dental Hygiene.
 In addition, two new "tracks" of study will be added later this year: Healthcare Services Management and Community Health and Education.
 Information on the programs, including entry requirements and curriculum can be found on the Allied Health Division’s website: http://www.seattlecentral.edu/bachelors/allied-health/index.php.

 Other Bachelor of Applied Science degree options

-In addition to the two Bachelor of Applied Science degrees offered by Seattle Central Community College, qualifying international students can also transfer into other Bachelor of Applied Science degree programs offered by the Seattle Community Colleges District.
+In addition to the two Bachelor of Applied Science degrees offered by Seattle Central College, qualifying international students can also transfer into other Bachelor of Applied Science degree programs offered by the Seattle Colleges District.
 For more information about these programs, please click here.